Esri's commitment to accessibility

-While the United States Department of Justice has affirmed the position that the Americans with Disabilities Act (ADA) also applies to websites and web-based applications, it has declined to adopt a uniform legal accessibility standard.
-This lack of clarity has fostered the emergence of WCAG 2.0 A & AA requirements as the de facto standard for state and local government and commercial entity accessibility compliance under Titles II and III of the ADA.
-Our VPATs are therefore updated at each product release to provide the most accurate and up-to-date information for all our US government, state and local government, and commercial customers.
-As of 2019, we have completed a WCAG 2.0 A & AA gap assessment of our various products and assigned areas of priority for further accessibility improvement.
+While the United States Department of Justice has affirmed the position that the Americans with Disabilities Act (ADA) also applies to websites and web-based applications, it has yet to determine a uniform legal accessibility conformance standard.
+This has resulted in WCAG 2.0 A & AA requirements becoming the current standard for many state and local governments and commercial entities under Titles II and III of the ADA.

-In other jurisdictions, we recognize a growing trend toward WCAG 2.1 requirements, which set forth 17 additional Success Criteria and Conformance Requirements.
+While many of our international customers reside in jurisdictions where accessibility legislation is derived from WCAG 2.0 A & AA requirements, we recognize an increasing shift toward WCAG 2.1 A & AA requirements, which set forth 17 additional Success Criteria and Conformance Requirements.
 These additional requirements are primarily driven to improve accessibility to people with visual impairments, cognitive and learning disabilities, and overall accessibility of mobile devices.
-While these requirements have not yet been incorporated into Esri VPAT forms, our Product Management and Development teams are working toward the development of WCAG 2.1 compliant products, and we are excited for the release of these products in the near future.

 Contact Esri Accessibility

-Please share your information and send questions or comments to Esri Accessibility.
+Please share your information to submit questions or comments related to disability, digital accessibility, or assistive technologies with ArcGIS products.
 We look forward to communicating with you.